highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 Shipping sourcemaps to production with Next.js is as easy as setting `productionBrowserSourceMaps: true` in your `nextConfig`.

 Alternatively, you can upload sourcemaps directly to Highlight using our `withHighlightConfig` function.
-See [Next.js Overview](https://www.highlight.io/docs/getting-started/fullstack-frameworks/next-js/overview) for more details.

 Make sure to implement `nextConfig.generateBuildId` so that our sourcemap uploader can version your sourcemaps correctly.
 Make sure to omit `productionBrowserSourceMaps` or set it to false to enable the sourcemap uploader.